anas-ambri/instastories-backup/README.md

 ## Select users to backup

-Edit the `"usernames:"` section of `prefs.json`, replacing the examples with usernames of users whose Stories you want to backup.
+Edit the `"ids:"` section of `prefs.json`, replacing the examples with ids and usernames of users whose Stories you want to backup.

 Usernames of Instagram users change pretty frequently.
 What doesn't change is their IDs.

-After the first run of the script, the `usernames` field of `prefs.json` will get changed to `ids`, so don't be surprised.

 # Usage
 To run the program: